ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

    - Screenshots from other players taken directly in-game that show the affected player's score.
      - Screenshots from the results screen must clearly show the affected player's score.
 This is the preferred method.
      - Screenshots taken in-game at the time of disconnection may be accepted.
 Note that this method does not provide a one-to-one representation of that player's score.
 Using this method is not encouraged, and it may be denied at the referee's discretion if the information provided is not sufficient to determine the player's score.
-     - All screenshots **MUST** be taken using the game itself, that is, they must be hosted on the `https://osu.ppy.sh/` domain (using `Shift` + `F12`).
+     - All screenshots **MUST** be taken using the game itself; that is, they must be hosted on the `https://osu.ppy.sh/` domain (using `Shift` + `F12`).
 Any other form of screenshot will be denied.
      - Player scores may be derived from the official stream as a last resort in cases where the match is streamed.
 9. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a *win by default* will be declared for the side with the most members present.
    - The minimum amount of required players is considered as the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e., 2 participants must be present for the match to begin).
-   - In the off-chance that both teams have the same amount of players (i.e., each team with 1 player present) but not enough to start the match, the match may be rescheduled to a different time, otherwise a *win by default* will be declared to the team with the highest seed.
+   - In the off chance that both teams have the same amount of players (i.e., each team with 1 player present) but not enough to start the match, the match may be rescheduled to a different time; otherwise, a *win by default* will be declared to the team with the highest seed.
 10. Players are expected to keep the match running fluently and without delays.
 Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match, or other deliberate inappropriate misbehavior are strictly prohibited and will be punished accordingly.
 11. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms where the matches will take place.
     - Breaking the chat rules may result in a silence.
 Silenced players cannot participate in multiplayer matches and must be exchanged for the duration of the punishment.